 Will the recent negative trend continue leading up to its next earnings release, or is BJ's Restaurants due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.

-BJ's Restaurants’ Earnings & Revenues Beat Estimates in Q1
+BJ's Restaurants Q2 Earnings Miss, Revenues Beat Estimates

-BJ’s Restaurants reported better-than-expected results for the first quarter of 2019.
-With this, the company’s top line surpassed estimates for six straight quarters while the bottom line exceeded it in five of the trailing six quarters.
+BJ’s Restaurants reported mixed results for the second quarter of 2019, wherein earnings missed the Zacks Consensus Estimate while revenues surpassed the same.
+With this, the company’s top line surpassed estimates for seven straight quarters while the bottom line exceeded it in five of the trailing seven quarters.

-Adjusted earnings of 62 cents surpassed the Zacks Consensus Estimate for earnings of 51 cents by 21.6%.
-The bottom line, however, decreased 11.4% year over year.
+Adjusted earnings of 68 cents missed the Zacks Consensus Estimate for earnings of 74 cents by 8.1%.
+The bottom line also decreased 13.9% year over year.

 Revenues & Comps

-Total quarterly revenues were $290.6 million, which surpassed the consensus estimate of $289.1 million by 0.5%.
-The top line also grew 4.3% year over year, driven by increased guest traffic and comps.
+Total quarterly revenues were $301.1 million, which surpassed the consensus estimate of $300 million by 0.3%.
+The top line also grew 4.7% year over year, driven by increased comps and 2.6% rise in operating weeks.

 Expenses & Operating Margins

-Labor costs, as a percentage of sales, increased 10 basis points (bps) to 36.2% in the first quarter while occupancy and operating costs (as a percentage of sales) were 21%, up 40 bps year over year.
+Labor costs, as a percentage of sales, increased 50 basis points (bps) to 36% in the second quarter while occupancy and operating costs (as a percentage of sales) were 21.4%, up 90 bps year over year.

-Restaurant-level operating margin was 17.4%, down 80 bps from the year-ago quarter number.
-In order to counter high costs prevalent in the industry, the company is undertaking various cost-saving and efficiency initiatives to drive margins.
+Restaurant-level operating margin was 17%, down 200 bps from the year-ago quarter number.
+However, in order to counter high costs prevalent in the industry, the company is undertaking various cost-saving and efficiency initiatives to drive margins.

-Total debt increased to $102 million at the end of the first quarter from $95 million at 2018 end.
+Total debt increased to $100 million at the end of the second quarter from $95 million at 2018 end.

 How Have Estimates Been Moving Since Then?

-At this time, BJ's Restaurants has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+Currently, BJ's Restaurants has a great Growth Score of A, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of A on the value side, putting it in the top quintile for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
-Notably, BJ's Restaurants has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+It's no surprise BJ's Restaurants has a Zacks Rank #4 (Sell).
+We expect a below average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report